Schafer: Walz's strategy for EVs could leave dealers stranded with models

 The story of how that transformation happened goes back decades, to when a couple of founders of a popular 1980s rock band brought a converted electric Fiat into Norway and then refused to pay road tolls, park where they were supposed to or stay out of bus lanes.

-Authorities confiscated their little car — repeatedly — but they kept at it.
+Authorities confiscated the little car — repeatedly — but they kept at it.
 Eventually road tolls and parking fees were waived for electric car owners.

 The full picture in Norway includes several taxes on conventional vehicles, including one on carbon pollution.
 The economic case for that kind of tax is pretty much bulletproof, but it has not caught on here.